 Latin American and Latinx Studies is an interdisciplinary program that examines the cultures, histories, societies, politics, and art of Latin American countries and Latinx communities.

 Students completing the minor will graduate with a broad introductory background in key themes relating to the study of Latin America.
 Among the disciplines contributing to the Latin American Studies minor at F&M are Anthropology, Environmental Studies, Government, History, and Spanish.

 A minor in Latin American and Latinx Studies consists of six courses:

-Three courses from the five following core courses in History, Anthropology, and Government:
+Three courses from the five following core courses in History, Anthropology, American Studies and Government:

 - HIS 131: History of Colonial Latin America: From Contact to Revolution.